dfelinto/blender-manual/manual/modeling/meshes/tools/spin.rst

    Glass profile, top view in Edit Mode, just before spinning.

-Place the cursor along the center of the profile by entering edit mode and selecting one of the vertices along the center, and snapping the 3D cursor to that location with :menuselection:`Mesh --> Snap --> Cursor to Selection`.
+Place the cursor along the center of the profile by entering Edit Mode and selecting one of the vertices along the center, and snapping the 3D cursor to that location with :menuselection:`Mesh --> Snap --> Cursor to Selection`.
 (Fig. :ref:`fig-mesh-spin-glass-top`) shows the wine glass profile from top view, with the cursor correctly positioned.

-Select all the vertices with :kbd:`A` and select the *Spin* tool from the :menuselection:`Toolbar` and use the Gizmo to spin the vertices.
+Select all the vertices with :kbd:`A` and select the *Spin* tool from the Toolbar and use the Gizmo to spin the vertices.
 Fig. :ref:`fig-mesh-spin-profile` shows the result of a successful spin.